Conv-AI/Convai-UnrealEngine-SDK/README.md

-# ConvAI Unreal Engine SDK Plugin
+# Convai Unreal Engine SDK Plugin

 ## Overview
-ConvAI brings advanced AI-driven interaction to Unreal Engine, empowering NPCs to engage in realistic conversations with players and respond intelligently to verbal commands and environmental events.
-This plugin integrates seamlessly with various character assets and supports multiple languages, enhancing both single-player and multiplayer experiences.
+Convai brings advanced AI-driven interaction to Unreal Engine, empowering NPCs to engage in realistic conversations with players and respond intelligently to verbal commands and environmental events.
+Convai integrates seamlessly with various character assets and multiple language support.

 ### Key Highlights
 - **Intelligent Conversation**: Real-time, open-ended conversation capabilities that make interactions more natural and dynamic.